By Roy Stevenson

 Flesh out your story with specific facts and tangible descriptions.
 Choose your words carefully.
 Include specific details and your readers will stay with you.
 If you use broad, sweeping generalizations, you’ll lose your readers fast!

 Describe what you mean by “spectacular” or “awesome” or “charming” without actually using these words.
-This lets the reader draw his own conclusions based on your specific descriptions.

 This means you must think harder to describe your destinations or experiences.
 Focus on highlighting the details that bring the place to life.
 Carefully select the details about a place to evoke the feeling of the place.